jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="woso"></a>
 #### WoSo Stats

 Women's Soccer Stats.
 Collecting, analyzing, and sharing data about women's soccer from around the world.
 [WoSo Stats Homepage](https://wosostats.wordpress.com/) and their github [amj2012/wosostats](https://github.com/amj2012/wosostats).
+[Browse their data app](https://amj2012.shinyapps.io/wosostats/).

 <a name="repos"></a>
 #### Other smaller Projects/Repos